finos/compliant-financial-infrastructure/docs/agile-workflow/README.md

 <img alt="Submit Pull Request Review" src="../_images/review-3.png" width="60%">

-By submitting asynchronous reviews you will be recognised as a Cloud Service Certification open source contributor and will be increasing the quality and pace of work being contributed into the FINOS CSC project and wider financial services industry.
+By submitting asynchronous reviews you will be recognised as a Compliant Financial Infrastructure open source contributor and will be increasing the quality and pace of work being contributed into the FINOS CSC project and wider financial services industry.

 ### Receiving Community Feedback

-Contributors to Cloud Service Certification are expected to take feedback from the wider FINOS and open source community into account during review cycles as well as feedback from regular CSC project contributors.
+Contributors to Compliant Financial Infrastructure are expected to take feedback from the wider FINOS and open source community into account during review cycles as well as feedback from regular CSC project contributors.
 This cycle of feedback creates an ecosystem of quality and learning that promotes an open and welcome community alongside a positive growth mindset.